DataDog/go-libddwaf/README.md

 - Encode input data into Waf Objects and store references in the temporary pool
 - Lock the context mutex until the end of the call
-- store references from the temporary pool into the context level pool
+- Store references from the temporary pool into the context level pool
 - Call `ddwaf_run`
 - Decode the matches and actions

 ### CGO-less C Bindings

 The main component used to build C bindings without using CGO is called [purego](https://github.com/ebitengine/purego).
-The flow of execution on our side is to embed the C shared library using `go:embed`.
-Then to dump it into a file, load it using `dlopen` and to load the symbols using `dlsym`.
-And finally to call them.
+The flow of execution on our side is to embed the C shared library using `go:embed`, dump it into a file, open the library using `dlopen`, load the symbols using `dlsym`, and finally call them.

 ⚠️ Keep in mind that **purego only works on linux/darwin for amd64/arm64 and so does go-libddwaf.**

-Another requirement of `libddwaf` is to have a FHS filesystem on your machine and, for linux, to provide `libc.so.6`, `libpthread.so.0` and `libm.so.6`, `libdl.so.2` as dynamic libraries.
+Another requirement of `libddwaf` is to have a FHS filesystem on your machine and, for linux, to provide `libc.so.6`, `libpthread.so.0`, `libm.so.6` and `libdl.so.2` as dynamic libraries.

 ## Contributing pitfalls

 - Cannot dlopen twice in the app lifetime on OSX.
 It messes with Thread Local Storage and usually finishes with a `std::bad_alloc()`
 - `keepAlive()` calls are here to prevent the GC from destroying objects too early
-- Since there is a stack switch between the go code and the C code, usually the only C stacktrace you will ever get is from GDB
+- Since there is a stack switch between the Go code and the C code, usually the only C stacktrace you will ever get is from GDB
 - If a segfault happens during a call to the C code, the goroutine stacktrace which has done the call is the one annotated with `[syscall]`
 - [GoLand](https://www.jetbrains.com/go/) does not support `CGO_ENABLED=0` (as of June 2023)
 - Keep in mind that we fully escape the type system.
-If you send the wrong data it will segfaults in the best cases but not always !
+If you send the wrong data it will segfault in the best cases but not always !
-- The structs in `ctypes.go` are here to reproduce the memory layout of the structs in `include/ddwaf.h` because pointer to these structs will be passed directly
+- The structs in `ctypes.go` are here to reproduce the memory layout of the structs in `include/ddwaf.h` because pointers to these structs will be passed directly
 - Do not use `uintptr` as function arguments or results types, coming from `unsafe.Pointer` casts of Go values, because they escape the pointer analysis which can create wrongly optimized code and crash.
 Pointer arithmetic is of course necessary in such a library but must be kept in the same function scope.
 - GDB is available on arm64 but is not officially supported so it usually crashes pretty fast
-- No pointer from variables on the stack shall be sent to the C code because Go stacks can be moved during the C call.
+- No pointer to variables on the stack shall be sent to the C code because Go stacks can be moved during the C call.
 More on this [here](https://medium.com/@trinad536/escape-analysis-in-golang-fc81b78f3550)